DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 <img width="800" height="560" src='./images/aks-schema.jpg'/>

-The ODM Docker material is available in Passport Advantage.
-It includes Docker container images and Helm chart descriptors.
+The ODM on Kubernetes material is available in [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry) for the Docker images, and the [IBM Helm charts repository](https://github.com/IBM/charts) for the ODM Helm chart.

 ## Included components